 Pink Lemonade makes washable pads in unique and stylish fabrics for your cycles, or any other time you need protection and sent me a couple of different styles to review in exchange for my honest opinion.

 As suggested, I washed them one time with my cloth diaper detergent (Tide) before using.
 All the pads are fleece-backed with wings that snap closed (snaps are color-coordinated to match the prints).
 They are very well-made with neat stitching and durable fabrics.

 Using washable pads makes a lot of sense after you’ve tried reusable products like cloth diapers and nursing pads.
-But any woman could benefit from giving “mama cloth” a try simply because of the sheer number of disposables that are thrown in the trash every month, plus the thousands of dollars that we spend over the years on pads.
+Any woman could benefit from at least giving them a try simply because of the money spent on pads that go straight into the trash each month.

-What I like most about my Pink Lemonade cloth pads is the COMFORT they afford.
+What I like most about my Pink Lemonade cloth pads is the comfort.
 Although many disposable products claim to be “soft” or “cotton-like,” you just can’t duplicate the comfort (and health benefits) of real cloth.
-Disposable pads have a moisture-proof plastic cover which can be very irritating to the skin, especially the longer you wear them.
+Disposable pads have a moisture-proof plastic cover which can be very irritating.
 The perfume which is sometimes added can also cause a mild reaction.
-Perfumes and plastics are just not as skin-friendly as breathable fabrics like cotton and bamboo.
+Perfumes and plastics are really not ideal.

 My biggest question when trying cloth pads for the first time was “how do I launder them?”
 The care is surprisingly easy, even more so than cloth diapers.
 I recommend either soaking or rinsing before laundry day, and here’s how these two methods work: